 CEPEC will be maintained by employees and volunteers.
 The maintenance staff will be recruited from individual applicants, local labor agencies, youth organizations (like Hanna boys Center, 4-H, and FFA), and farm organizations.
 Volunteers will be recruited from youth, senior, and local equestrian organizations.
 All employees will be required to have standard labor verification (e.g., age, ID card, proof of residency, work permit).

 The project was initiated in March 2009.
 Several activities have been accomplished including: market research; a business plan; specifications and cost estimates; letters of support from community businesses and sale interest from land owners; presentations to county agencies, service organizations, and clubs, local press, TV, and radio; web site; formation of an advisory team and Board of Directors; incorporation; obtaining seed development funding; studies of economic and environmental impacts; preliminary permit review by the Sonoma County Permit and Resource Department; federal 501c3 nonprofit status; initiation of capital fund raising campaign; a master Plan, initiation of land acquisition negotiations, and the recent proposal to acquire a site in Sonoma Valley.
 Click here to view CEPEC's activity Highlights.

 What are the next immediate steps?

-Fund raising for land acquisition, design, permitting, and an EIR.
+Fund raising for land, design, permitting, and an environmental impact report.

 How can I participate?